 The variegated red panel containing the flowers in this card also came from cardstock recycled from craft materials.
 In this card, the sentiment was stamped on lightweight card and attached to the centre panel to disguise other printing.
 The background paper for this card was from scrapbooking paper.

-A month ago when I was sorting out the recycling in my kitchen, I noticed that the inside of small herbal tea bag boxes from Twinings and other tea manufacturers have a beautiful backing paper which was too good to throw out.
+When I was sorting out the recycling in my kitchen, I noticed that the inside of small herbal tea bag boxes from Twinings and other tea manufacturers have a beautiful backing paper which was too good to throw out.
 I also noticed that other areas of this box had the same background colour which could be used for matting of sentiments.

 This card is made from the Twinings box.
 To get the length required for the 'present' box, I had to use part of a second side.
 This meant there was a fold line in the middle of the box.
 This fold was disguised by the ribbon and bow (from recycled ribbon).

 Another source of recycling is to make double use of any dies that you cut.
 Often both the positive die that is wanted and its negative part that would be discarded is usable.
-The sentiment in the cart above is diecut.
+The sentiment in the card above is diecut.
 If you check out my business Facebook page from the link at the bottom of any page, you can see a card that is made from the negative of this (the headline purple card).

 Another recycled product I have used in my card making is the mesh bags that are used to contain vegetables.
 These come in different colours and grade of mesh depending on what vegetable is inside.